Venadu kingdom: Antecedents

-Venadu in late medieval period
+As Pandya tributaries

-It is speculated that the threat of attacks from the imperial Cholas compelled the last medieval Chera ruler of Kerala, Rama Kulasekhara, to reside for an extended period at the port of Kollam (Quilon).'
-According to tradition, Vira Kerala, the first ruler of Venadu, was his son.'
-After the dissolution of the medieval Chera state of Kerala around the 12th century, Venadu survived and gradually emerged as a powerful principality in southern Malabar.
-Venadu then came to be known as the kingdom of the Cheras or the Kulasekharas.
+It is speculated that the threat of attacks from the imperial Cholas compelled the last medieval Chera ruler of Kerala, Rama Kulasekhara (early 12th century CE), to reside for an extended period at the port of Kollam (Quilon).'
+According to local traditions, as recorded by writers such as Samuel Mateer, Vira Kerala, the first ruler of Venadu, was his son.'
+After the dissolution of the medieval Chera state of Kerala around the 12th century, Venadu emerged as a powerful principality in southern Malabar.
+Venadu then came to be known as the kingdom of the Cheras (thus, the Malai-nadu/mandalam or the Malayalam) or the Kulasekharas.